littensy/reflex/docs/docs/reference/reflex/producer.md

 ---

-### Deriving new data from state
+### Transforming state with selectors

 **A good rule of thumb is to keep your state as simple as possible.** This includes avoiding redundant data that can be derived from other parts of the state.
 However, that might make it harder to perform side effects on your existing state.
-How can you **derive new data** from the state without changing it?
+How can you derive _new data_ from the state without changing it?

 Say your game's state contains a list of players, and each player has a `health` and `id` property.
-If you want to retrieve a list of players that are alive, you can create a **selector** that creates a new list of players from the existing state:
+If you want to retrieve a list of players that are alive, you can create a _selector_ that creates a new list of players from the existing state:

 <Tabs>
 <TabItem value="TypeScript" default>